Healthy Homes Assessment Melrose

 What We Do

-As building inspectors we handle all aspects involved in expert house inspects.
-We’re there to ensure you make the right decision when purchasing your next property.
+As building inspectors we are experts in all elements involved in professional home inspections.
+We’re there to ensure that you make the best decision when purchasing your next property.

-We are serious about your investment, and undertake detailed examinations to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the exciting aspects of owning or purchasing your own home.
+We are serious about your investment, and undertake comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of purchasing or owning the house.

-We specialise in a variety of solutions to ensure that you are fully updated on the condition of any property you could be thinking of buying or selling along with other services.
+We offer a wide range of services to make sure you are fully informed of the condition of any property you could be contemplating buying or selling and also other solutions.

-We don’t just collaborate with you, but we also collaborate with a number of large clients including municipal councils and banks, and insurance companies.
-They clearly appreciate their peace of mind provided, because of the information contained included in our reports on building inspections.
+Not only do we work with you but we also have large clients including municipal councils and banks, and insurance companies.
+They clearly are pleased with the peace of mind provided, thanks to the information provided in our building inspection reports.

 • Pre Purchase & Pre Sale Reports